daniellebednarczyk/daniellebednarczyk.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 Now let's create our list of numbers we will run through to check for primes.
 The smallest true Prime number is 2, so we want to start our list with 2 and end at our upper bound (which for now is 20).
 The range function in Python is not inclusive of the upper bound, so we use n+1.

 Instead of using a list, we're going to use a set.
-The reason for this is that sets have some special functions that will allow us to efficiently eliminate non-primes during our search.
+Sets have some special functions that will allow us to efficiently eliminate non-primes during our search.
 You'll see what I mean soon...

 ```ruby
 number_range = set(range(2, n+1))
 ```

 Let's also create a place to store any primes we discover.
-A list will be perfect for this.
+A list is perfect for this.

 ```ruby
 primes_list = []